zeisler/active_mocker/README.md

 # ActiveMocker
 [![Build Status](https://travis-ci.org/zeisler/active_mocker.png?branch=master)](https://travis-ci.org/zeisler/active_mocker)

 Creates mocks from Active Record models.
 Allows your test suite to run very fast by not loading Rails or hooking to a database.
-It parse the schema definition and the definded methods on a model then saves a ruby file that can be included with a test.
+It parse the schema definition and the defined methods on a model then saves a ruby file that can be included with a test.
 Mocks are regenerated when the schema is modified so your mocks will not go stale.
 This prevents the case where your units tests pass but production code is failing.

 Example from a real app